Nekomura Iroha: Additional software

 Silhouettes for Nekomura Iroha, along with the other vocals by AHS, were revealed on a poster on November 6, 2014, however, at the time, it was unconfirmed what they were for.
 On November 20, it was confirmed in the livestream for Vocaloid 4 that they all, with the exception of Tohoku Zunko, will be receiving Vocaloid 4 updates.
 On May 14, AH-Software confirmed that Iroha would have a Natural and a Soft voicebank, which allows her to use Cross synthesis and she would release on June 18, 2015.
 It was also revealed that the design shown in April was for her Soft voicebank.
 Iroha's Natural and Soft voicebanks would be available for purchase individually or together, and a starter pack version would also be offered.

-In another interview, Tomohide Ogata expressed a desire to produce English versions of their Vocals.
-However, the project would be too complex.
-He went on to explain that because all of their providers are Japanese, they would rather seek English speakers of a similar voice to the Japanese versions from the United States and United Kingdom.
+In another interview, Tomohide Ogata expressed a desire to produce English versions of their voicebanks, including Iroha, but expressed that he'd prefer to find similar-sounding English voice actors.

 On May 14, 2025, AHS announced that Nekomura Iroha would be receiving a Synthesizer V Studio 2 voice bank, which would eventually release on October 22 of the same year.
 Despite coming out to the public as being a trans man and hormone replacement therapy changing his voice, the original voice provider Kyounosuke Yoshitate reprised his role as Nekomura Iroha.